gsidh761/packman/README.md

 4. Run sh global.sh to run the packages from anywhere (Optional)

 **Run Packages:**
-1. Run the package like any other commands (e.g. ls, cd) `only if global.sh was run`
+1. Run the package like any other commands (e.g. ls, cd) - First you will need to run global.sh
 2. Run the package using ~/rpm/usr/local/bin/[package_name]

 **Todo:**